Hercules (1997 film): Development

 In early 1992, thirty artists, writers, and animators pitched their ideas for potential animated features, each given a limited time of two minutes.
 The first pitch was for an adaptation of The Odyssey, which entered into production in the following summer.
-However, production on the film was abandoned when it was deemed too long, lacked central characters, and failed to translate into animation comedy.
+However, production on the film was abandoned because it was deemed too long, lacked central characters, and failed to translate into animated comedy.
 Animator Joe Haidar also suggested pitching a story from Greek mythology, but thought his chances plummeted when work on The Odyssey was discontinued.
 Nervously, he produced a pitch sketch of Hercules, and delivered a brief outline set during the Trojan War where both sides seek the title character for their secret weapon.
 Hercules makes a choice, without considering the consequences, though in the end, he learns humility and realizes that strength is not always the answer.
-With the pitching session concluded, Hercules was approved for development in which Haidar presented a page-and-a-half outline, but his involvement with the project succeeded no further.
+With the pitching session concluded, Hercules was approved for development based on Haidar's page-and-a-half outline, but his involvement with the project went no further.

-In November 1992, fresh off of their critical and commercial success of Aladdin (1992), directors Ron Clements and John Musker re-developed Treasure Planet up until fall 1993.
-Aladdin co-screenwriters Ted Elliott and Terry Rossio subsequently had taken Clements and Musker's earlier ideas and wrote a treatment.
-Jeffrey Katzenberg, who was the chairman of Walt Disney Studios, disapproved of the project, and instead offered them to do an adaptation of A Princess of Mars (in which Disney had held the film rights to).
-Clements and Musker were disinterested in the adaptation, and the film rights lapsed shortly after.
+In November 1992, following the success of Aladdin (1992), directors Ron Clements and John Musker re-developed Treasure Planet up until fall 1993.
+Aladdin co-screenwriters Ted Elliott and Terry Rossio subsequently took Clements and Musker's earlier ideas and wrote a treatment.
+Jeffrey Katzenberg, who was the chairman of Walt Disney Studios, disapproved of the project, and instead suggested they do an adaptation of A Princess of Mars (in which Disney had held the film rights to).
+Clements and Musker were uninterested in the adaptation, and the film rights were transferred to Paramount Pictures in 2002.
 Katzenberg later struck a deal with the directors to produce another commercially viable film before he would green-light Treasure Planet.
 Turning down adaptation proposals for Don Quixote, The Odyssey, and Around the World in Eighty Days, the directors were notified of Haidar's pitch for a Hercules feature.
-"We thought it would be our opportunity to do a "superhero" movie," Musker said, so "Ron and I being comic book fans.
+"We thought it would be our opportunity to do a "superhero" movie," Musker said, "Ron and I being comic book fans.
 The studio liked us moving onto that project and so we did [Hercules]."